intengodev/V2/platform/readme.md

 the name of the configurable and has a corresponding property name in the config file.

+#####Middleware
+Express middeware.
+Seperated out into its own file.
+Instructions on it are in the file.
+Super simple.

 #####Packages
 A package is a loose term describing both the front end and back end code for a single module.
 So, users, or questions for instance.
 All of the services,